muhammadghazali/kabam-kernel/README.md

 [setting error handlers middlewares](https://github.com/mykabam/kabam-kernel/blob/master/index.js#L283).

-So, you have the full power of core internals - (`emit`,`on`), `redisClient`, and `model.Users`, `model.Documents` and exposed internals middleware - where expressJS object of request have functions of `request.mwcEmit`, `request.model`,`request.model.Users`,`request.model.Documents`, custom models,`request.redisClient`, and `request.user` provided by passportjs middleware.
+So, you have the full power of core internals - (`emit`,`on`), `redisClient`, and `model.Users`, `model.Documents` and exposed internals middleware - where expressJS object of request have functions of `request.kabamEmit`, `request.model`,`request.model.Users`,`request.model.Documents`, custom models,`request.redisClient`, and `request.user` provided by passportjs middleware.